Vinayakirabatti/TraslateIT/README.md

-# TraslateIT Application using vercel CLi
+# TraslateIT Application using vercel Cli
-Nodejs Application
+Javascript Application

 1. using the web speech api more details